-The worst drubbing in college-football history occurred in Atlanta on October 7th, year of our lord nineteen hundred and sixteen.
-It was a 222-0 obliteration administered by Georgia Tech, a program led by the famous head coach John Heisman, with malice aforethought on Tennessee’s Cumberland College Bulldogs.
+The worst drubbing in college-football history happened in Atlanta on a hot October 7th Saturday, Year of Our Lord nineteen-hundred-and-sixteen.
+It was a 222-0 obliteration administered by Georgia Tech—a program led by the notoriously cutthroat head coach John Heisman—with malice aforethought on Tennessee’s Cumberland College Bulldogs.

 At the half, the score was 126 to nothing.

-Following the third period of play, the Yellow Jackets had stretched it to 180 over nada.
+Following the third period of play, the Yellow Jackets had stretched the lead to 180 points.

-According to the Atlanta Journal Constitution, that 42-point fourth quarter, coming in the wake of 63, 63, and 54 points in the preceding three, was as sluggish as it seemed.
-The young scribe sent to cover the game, a smug, heartless know-it-all who'd clearly apprenticed in the finest tradition of sportswriters, blithely reported back to the paper’s readers that, “Tech had tired out a good deal towards the close of the game.
+According to the Atlanta Journal Constitution that 42-point final quarter, coming in the wake of 63, 63, and 54 points in the three that preceded it, was as sluggish as it appeared by statistical comparison.
+The young scribe sent to cover the game—a smug, heartless know-it-all trained in the finest traditions of sportswriting—claimed that “Tech had tired out a good deal towards the close of the game.
 Otherwise, the score would have been larger than it was.”

-Georgia Tech had physically worn itself out clobbering an opponent that went limp sometime shortly after the opening kickoff.
-It is something to truly consider what the other side must have felt like.
-One coach Heisman’s own players, Noye Nesbit, later scrawled into his scrapbook above a photograph of the scoreboard: “Tech’s Disgrace.”
+The Ramblin' Wreck had physically exhausted itself clobbering an opponent that went catatonic shortly after the opening kickoff.
+It is something to consider what the lads on the other side must have felt like.
+One of coach Heisman’s own players, Noye Nesbit, later scrawled “Tech’s Disgrace” into his scrapbook over a photograph of that final scoreboard.

-The details of the game only add wonder to the anomaly.
-The Yellow Jackets did not so much as attempt a forward pass, even though coach Heisman was one of the era’s great proponents of the new tactic and a cutting-edge innovator of the style.
+The statistical details add to the infamy.
+The Yellow Jackets did not so much as attempt a forward pass, even though coach Heisman was a great proponent of the tactic and an innovator in the realm of the aerial attack.
 There had been no need and, even when you are ahead 180-0, why risk it?
-This may in fact have been the spiritual birth of the Woody Hayes school of football.
+This game was the spiritual progenitor of the Woody Hayes school of football.

-Cumberland lost their starting quarterback on the opening kickoff after—for reasons we might today second guess—he had been sent out as a blocking back and got himself trampled.
-Cumberland’s longest run had been three yards and came on their first carry of the afternoon.
-Their longest pass, a robust ten-yard completion, was executed on fourth down and twenty two.
+Cumberland lost their starting quarterback on the opening kickoff after—for reasons we might today second guess—he was sent out as a blocking back and got himself trampled.
+Cumberland’s longest run was three yards and came on their first carry of the game.
+Their longest pass, a robust ten-yard completion, was executed on fourth down and twenty-two.